 Remove the blower door and vacuum up dust.

 Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
 If it’s moldy, you can clean it by flowing thinned bleach through the tube to sanitize the line.
 Or you can buy a new tube.

 Scrub the drain port using a small, round paintbrush.
 Hook up the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from Temperature Doctors Heating & Cooling can make your equipment more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your annual maintenance!
+Annual air conditioner maintenance from Temperature Doctors Heating & Cooling can make your unit more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to schedule your annual tune-up!